Michigan Car Insurance

 Michigan's mini-tort law allows drivers to seek compensation for vehicle damage up to a certain limit after an accident.
 Under this law, drivers not at fault in an accident can file a mini-tort claim against the at-fault driver to recover damages for vehicle repairs or replacement, up to a maximum of $3,000.

-This provision is particularly beneficial for drivers with collision coverage with a deductible higher than the mini-tort limit, as it provides an avenue to recover some out-of-pocket expenses associated with vehicle damage.
+This provision is particularly beneficial for Michigan drivers with collision coverage with a deductible higher than the mini-tort limit, as it provides an avenue to recover some out-of-pocket expenses associated with vehicle damage.
 However, it’s important to note that this law does not cover damages beyond vehicle repairs or replacement costs, such as medical expenses.

 Michigan Car Insurance Discounts